-- All applicants to a SHU DHCON online program must have ordered & received a cleared CBC report as part of the initial application process. - An annual CBC re-check is required until students complete their program.

-• Students residing in New York, currently or in the past, will need to pay for an additional New York Statewide Criminal History Record Search as not all NY counties are reflected in a standard criminal background check.
+- All applicants to a SHU DHCON online program must have ordered & received a cleared criminal background check (CBC) report as part of the initial application process. - An annual CBC re-check is required until students complete their program. - Students that have or do reside in NY will need to pay for an additional New York Statewide Criminal History Record Search as not all NY counties are reflected in a standard criminal background check.

-• Clinical sites may require a clean report of a CBC within three to twelve months of the clinical placement rotation.
-Repeated or additional CBCs prior to the start of a clinical placement may be required.
+Clinical & project immersion sites may require a clean report of a CBC within three to twelve months of the clinical placement or project immersion rotation.
+Therefore, repeated, or additional background checks prior to the start of a clinical placement or project immersion may be required.
 Some sites will mandate additional requirements including but not limited to:

-- Drug screening
+Drug screening

-- Colorblindness testing
+Colorblindness testing

-- Finger printing
+Finger printing

-- Facility-mandated & administered background check
+Facility-mandated & administered CBC